 The use of ATIM frames, as described in 802.11md D3.2 sub-clause 11.2.4 Power management in an IBSS, is not implemented in 802.11 devices.
 The absence of an AP in an IBSS makes power management complicated, and the mechanism in 11.2.4 does not offer the same benefits as power management in an infrastructure BSS.
 Therefore, this use of the ATIM frame in an IBSS can be made obsolete.

 However, ATIM frames are employed successfully in other parts of the IEEE 802.11 standard, such as in sub-clause 11.2.7 Power management in a PBSS and DMG infrastructure BSS.
-Therefore, a sufficient resolution for this comment is to make sub-clause 11.2.4 obsolete.
+Therefore, a sufficient resolution for this comment is to make sub-clause 11.2.4 obsolete and to place a notice in sub-clause 11.2.8 that power management in IBSS is obsolete.

 Instruct the Editor to modify the following text of subclause 11.2.4.1:

-Subclause 11.2.4 (Power management in an IBSS) specifies the power management mechanism for use within an IBSS.
+Subclause 11.2.4 (Power management in an IBSS) is obsolete.
+Support for this mechanism might be removed in a later revision of the standard.

+Instruct the Editor to modify the following text at the beginning of subclause 11.2.8:

+Power management in an IBSS is obsolete.
+Support for this mechanism might be removed in a later version of the standard.
+If power management is in use within an IBSS, a STA shall buffer individually addressed BUs for STAs that are known to be in PS mode.